kavehtehrani/cloudflare-speed-cli/README.md

 Uses endpoints from https://speed.cloudflare.com/

-## Source
+## Contributing

-Contributions / comment very much welcomed!
+Contributions and comments are very welcome!
+Please feel free to open issues or pull requests.